matrix-org/synapse/docs/development/experimental_features.md

 default and must be explicitly enabled via the Synapse configuration.
 This is applicable for features which:

-* Are unstable in the Matrix spec (e.g. those defined by an MSC).
+* Are unstable in the Matrix spec (e.g. those defined by an MSC that has not yet been merged).
-* Developers are not confident are ready for use by general Synapse administrators/users (e.g. a feature is incomplete, buggy, performs poorly, or needs further testing).
+* Developers are not confident in their use by general Synapse administrators/users (e.g. a feature is incomplete, buggy, performs poorly, or needs further testing).

-Note that this does *not* include features which are not expected to be desirable to a broad audience.
+Note that this only really applies to features which are expected to be desirable to a broad audience.
 The [module infrastructure](../modules/index.md) should be investigated for non-standard features.